 Modern astronomy is essentially physics applied to the study of celestial objects.
-Therefore, the required courses for the astronomy and astrophysics major have substantial overlap with the physics major curriculum, although certain advanced physics courses and laboratories are not included for an astronomy and astrophysics degree.
-In addition, students who major in astronomy and astrophysics are required to take an introductory sequence in astrophysics, an observational techniques and data handling course, and a more advanced course in either stellar structure or cosmology.
-Because of the substantial overlap between the astronomy and astrophysics and physics majors, many astronomy and astrophysics students pursue a double major in physics and astronomy and astrophysics.
-We encourage students who plan to pursue graduate study in astronomy to pursue a double major in physics and astronomy and astrophysics, as well as to apply to our Summer Undergraduate Research Program and complete an Undergraduate Thesis in Astronomy.
+Therefore, the required courses for the Astronomy & Astrophysics major have substantial overlap with the physics major curriculum, although certain advanced physics courses and laboratories are not included for an astronomy & astrophysics degree.
+In addition, students who major in astronomy and astrophysics are required to take an introductory sequence in astrophysics, observational techniques and data handling course, and a more advanced course in either stellar structure or cosmology.
+Because of the substantial overlap between the Astronomy & Astrophysics and Physics majors, many Astronomy & Astrophysics students pursue a double major in Physics and Astronomy & Astrophysics.
+We encourage students who plan to pursue graduate study in astronomy to pursue a double major in physics and Astronomy & Astrophysics, as well as to apply to our Summer Undergraduate Research Program and complete an Undergraduate Thesis in Astronomy.

-An Astronomy and Astrophysics Bachelor of Science Degree Sample Curriculum is available online.
-This curriculum is intended for students who began study at Ohio State in or after Summer Quarter 2007, when the University made some minor changes to the GEC.
-For students interested in a double major in physics and astronomy, the Physics Department website includes an Astronomy and Astrophysics and Physics Double Major Sample Curriculum [pdf].
+Astronomy and Astrophysics Bachelor of Science Degree Sample Curriculum.
+For students interested in a double major in physics and astronomy, the Physics Department website includes an Astronomy & Astrophysics and Physics Double Major Sample Curriculum [pdf].
 For students interested in teaching, the College of Education has information about a one-year M.Ed. degree for science teaching licensure, which includes information on coursework that should be completed before beginning the one-year master's degree program.

 About Ohio State